ecasanova/superhero-web/README.md

 - The boilerplate uses Emotion CSS-in-JS for styling.

 ###### Linting
 - The eslint file adheres to ADK standards.
-It is mostly the react-native-community eslint config, but with some overrides like warn on destructuring, no semicolons, etc.
+It is mostly the CRA react eslint config, but with some overrides like warn on destructuring, no semicolons, etc.

 ###### Network
 - The boilerplate uses the ADK singleton to manage network requests and data transforms.